KanchanDeore/genomics-orf-detection-pipeline/README.md

 # Genomics ORF Detection Pipeline

-🎯 **Goal:** This beginner-friendly project helps you understand how bioinformaticians find genes hidden inside DNA sequences — using Python!
+🎯 **Goal:** This project helps you understand how bioinformaticians find genes hidden inside DNA sequences — using Python!

 This project simulates random DNA sequences, scores them for biological motifs (short, meaningful patterns), and then identifies **Open Reading Frames (ORFs)** — the stretches of DNA that potentially encode proteins.
 All code is beginner-friendly and educational, making this an excellent introduction to genomics pipelines!